Weak heap

 In computer science, a weak heap is a data structure for priority queues, combining features of the binary heap and binomial heap.
 It can be stored in an array as an implicit binary tree like a binary heap, and has the efficiency guarantees of binomial heaps.

-A sorting algorithm using weak heaps, weak-heapsort, uses a number of comparisons that is close to the theoretical lower bound on the number of comparisons required to sort a list, so is particularly useful when comparison is expensive, such as when comparing strings using the full Unicode collation algorithm.
+A sorting algorithm using weak heaps, weak-heapsort, uses fewer comparisons than standard heapsort, approaching the theoretical lower bound on the number of comparisons required to sort a list, so is particularly useful when comparison is expensive, such as when comparing strings using the full Unicode collation algorithm.

 Description

 A weak heap is most easily understood as a heap-ordered multi-way tree stored as a binary tree using the "right-child left-sibling" convention.
 (This is equivalent to, but reversed from, the usual left-child right-sibling binary tree.)

 In the multi-way tree, and assuming a max-heap, each parent's key is greater than or equal to (≥) all the child keys (and thus, by induction, all members of the subtree).

 Expressed as a binary tree, this translates to the following invariants: